Uinta County Youth Camp

 Lodge/Cabin Area:The Lodge is the hub of all gatherings in this beautiful area, with the large well equipped kitchen and stone fireplace and large great room for eating, visiting or any type of social mingling.
 The warming hut and shower house/restroom building with the huge outside covered patio and smaller kitchen is a great place to barbecue on warm nights or bright days.
 The twelve cabins have five or six bunk beds to accommodate ten to twelve people each.
-Some have wood burning stoves for those cooler nights or winter months.
-The VIP or special needs cabin is beautifully built with all the comforts of home for adults or families with small babies or special needs campers.
+Some have wood burning stoves for those cooler nights.
+The special needs cabin is beautifully built with all the comforts of home for adults or families with small babies or special needs campers.
 Complete with a full kitchen, living room with fireplace, 2 bedrooms and a bathroom this cabin can sleep up to 5 adults.
 Outside the Lodge is a fun playground area for kids complete with swings, slides, climbing wall and more.
 Everyone will enjoy the horse shoe pits, basketball area and a fire pit.
 There is always something for everyone to do.

 River Pavilion:The River Pavilion is a beautiful "mini Lodge" with a large stone fireplace, kitchen, and great room for eating and gatherings.
 In this unique area, campers will be "roughing it" in their own tents or they can set up their own camp trailers, but there are no hook-ups so they must be fully contained.
 The shower house/restroom building is located up a small hill from the pavilion.
 The beautiful Blacks Fork River is right in the back yard of this area and is great for fishing, hiking or watching wildlife.